The Best API Testing Tools for 2026

 At its core, the Postman features allow you to monitor APIs, run API requests, perform debugging, and create automated tests.
 The Postman interface enables you to extract web API data and write Boolean tests without being based on the command line.
 Postman also supports a range of formats like Swagger and RAML and offers built-in tools, workspaces, and collections.

 Postman is a staple, easy-to-use tool for many software teams in the field of software development.
-Even more so now since it has introduced features to test LLMs and use a visual, no-code canvas to easily build agents and configure multi-step workflows.
+Even more so now, since it has introduced features to test LLMs and use a visual, no-code canvas to easily build agents and configure multi-step workflows.
+Postman also supports MCP, allowing you to connect AI agents directly to your internal APIs and data sources securely.
+There’s a provision to include built-in load testing capabilities which let you simulate virtual users directly from your collections without needing JMeter.

 Apigee

-Apigee is another prominent API testing tool built for cross-cloud API testing and accessible via various editors like Swagger.
+Apigee is another prominent tool in the API testing realm built for cross-cloud API testing and accessible via various editors like Swagger.
 It is a multistep tool that facilitates measuring and testing performance related to your APIs.

 SoapUI